boa2004plaust/SNWPM/README.md

 # SNWPM
- The Code of ``SNWPM: A Siamese Network based Wireless Positioning Model Resilient to Partial Base Stations Unavailable''
+ The Code of ''SNWPM: A Siamese Network based Wireless Positioning Model Resilient to Partial Base Stations Unavailable''

 # DATA Preparation